 Coastal erosion is the wearing away of land or the removal of beach and dune sediments by wave action, tidal currents, wave currents or drainage.
-Storm-generated waves and wind also contribute to coastal erosion.
+Waves and wind generated by storms, contribute to coastal erosion.
 Erosion may take the form of long-term losses of sediment and rocks or merely the temporary redistribution of coastal sediments whereby erosion in one location may result in accretion elsewhere, as the sand is veritably "moved" from one stretch of beach to another.
 Wave action can be either constructive or destructive.
 While constructive wave action aids in building up the beach by leaving deposits of sand, alternatively destructive wave action may remove more sand than is deposited.
 An imbalance of the latter results in an eroded beach and the aforementioned oceanographic and littoral variables contribute to this occurring.

-3.4.
-Sea Level Rise
+3.2.4 Sea Level Rise